degreepath/auditor/tests/snapshots/2015-16/major/latin.md

 For this major, you must complete “Latin”, “Ancient Roman History”, and “Classics”.

 # Latin
-For this requirement, you must take seven from among the following courses:
+For this requirement, you must take seven of the following courses:

 - LATIN 111
 - LATIN 112